Counseling for Anxiety & Stress in Chicago

 - Talk-therapy as a conduit to emotional catharsis.
 This allows you to “empty” your emotional plate.

-- Stress and anxiety management approaches, designed to help you avoid common cognitive distortions.
+- Stress and anxiety management approaches with the goal of helping you avoid common cognitive distortions.

 - The chance to share some of your life story in a safe, nurturing and non-judgmental environment.

-How can I find out more about stress counseling in Chicago?
+How can I find out more about anxiety & stress counseling in Chicago?

 All you need to do is send me a confidential email using this form or give me a call at 773.704.5300.
-You can also send me a confidential note via email at using my confidential contact form.
+If I am able to help you, I will.
+Because I have a fairly busy schedule, it may be that I am full at the time you contact me.

-You don’t have to be stressed out.
+You don’t have to be stressed out or constantly anxious.
 There are very concrete things you can do to create greater harmony in your life.